Gankutsuou: The Count of Monte Cristo: Synopsis

 The Count's revenge against his enemies spans multiple fronts.
-With Danglars, the Count manipulates events to ruin him, then later confronts him when he tries to escape his creditors; after revealing his identity, the Count leaves Danglars adrift in space.
+With Danglars, the Count manipulates events to bankrupt him, then later confronts him when he tries to escape his creditors; after revealing his identity, the Count leaves Danglars adrift in space.
 This event is compounded by the exposing of Andrea as a fraud and murderer, having been set up by the Count as royalty as part of his revenge.
 Albert helps Eugénie escape Paris, with the two admitting their love for each other.
 With Villefort, the Count first arranges for Héloïse to poison Valentine, of whom she is jealous.
 Valentine is saved and removed to Marseilles by her soldier lover Maximilien Morrel with Franz's help.
 The Count then arranges for Héloïse to poison herself, driving her insane.
 Villefort attacks the Count and is put on trial.
-Andrea appears and reveals himself as the illegitimate son of Villefort and Victoria, then poisons Villefort as revenge for his abandonment.
+Appearing as a witness, Andrea reveals himself as the illegitimate son of Villefort and Victoria, then poisons Villefort as revenge for his abandonment.
 The poison drives Villefort insane just after the Count reveals his motives.

 Alongside these events, the Count ruins Fernand's name with help from Haydée, whose family was framed and murdered by Fernand as allies of the Eastern Empire, and who was sold into slavery.
 Albert challenges the Count to a duel for his family's honor, but Franz takes his place and is killed; in the process, Franz inflicts a fatal wound to the Count, who is kept alive by Gankutsuou.
-Fernand rallies his forces for a coup d'état in Paris, which results in the city being damaged, Andrea escaping prison and Villefort being killed; Fernand's aim is to take over the Earth government and wage fresh war against the Eastern Empire.
+Fernand rallies his forces for a coup d'état in Paris, which results in the city being damaged, Andrea escaping prison and Villefort being killed during the ensuing chaos; Fernand's aim is to take over the Earth government and wage fresh war against the Eastern Empire.
 When Albert and Mercedes try to reason with Fernand after they learn the truth, he injures them and confronts the Count, resulting in a stand-off where Fernand holds Haydée hostage.
-The Count becomes completely possessed by Gankutsuou and attempts to murder Albert, but Albert manages to banish Gankutsuou, and free from its control Edmund dies.
+The Count becomes completely possessed by Gankutsuou and attempts to murder Albert, but Albert manages to banish Gankutsuou; and free from its control, Edmund dies.
 Albert, Mercedes and Haydée escape, while Fernand commits suicide in an act of redemption.
 Five years later, peace is being established between Earth and the Eastern Empire.
 Haydée assumes her place as queen of her world; Maximilien leaves the army to live with Valentine; Mercedes is at peace, though mourning Edmund and Fernand's deaths; and Albert, having rebuilt his life, reunites with Eugénie.